Of Commerce, Counsel & the Coin

 Tether, USDC, JPMorgan Coin

-The programmable-money layer.
-Privatised dollars travelling on surveillance rails, marketed as innovation.
-In January 2025, Tether froze $182 million of Venezuelan USDT without a court order.
-The kill switch is not a bug.
-It is the product.
+The programmable-money layer carries privatised dollars on surveillance rails and markets the arrangement as innovation.
+In January 2025, Tether froze $182 million of Venezuelan USDT without a court order, a demonstration that the kill switch is the product the rails were built to deliver.

 The rising phase

 The Technical Industrial Complex possesses the rare property of being deployable under any political colour.
-Its rails, the stablecoins, the AI models, the digital-identity systems, are by their nature indifferent to the passport of the user.
-American, Chinese, or Emirati sponsorship will all serve.
-This is what makes the complex the most likely to survive the multipolar transition: not because any single bloc will dominate it, but because every emerging bloc will require its own sovereign version of the same architecture, and there is only one supplier base capable of building them at scale.
+Its rails, the stablecoins, the AI models, the digital-identity systems, are by their nature indifferent to the passport of the user, and American, Chinese, or Emirati sponsorship will all serve.
+This is what makes the complex the likeliest of the three to survive the multipolar transition: every emerging bloc will require its own sovereign version of the same architecture, and there is only one supplier base capable of building them at scale.

-The public has been trained, with a year of careful editorial, to fear the Central Bank Digital Currency.
-The legislature has obliged by forbidding the Federal Reserve to issue one directly.
-The result, on inspection, is almost comically inverted.
-The 2025 GENIUS Act licenses JPMorgan and its peers to issue stablecoins backed one-for-one by US Treasuries, with a mandated kill switch allowing the issuer to freeze any wallet on instruction.
-This is not the abolition of the CBDC.
-It is the privatisation of the CBDC, wearing the rosette of free-market innovation.
-The positive reception of the rebranding does not necessarily indicate public ignorance.
-Instead, it suggests a level of institutional confidence in the decision-making process.
+The public has been trained, with a year of careful editorial, to fear the Central Bank Digital Currency, and the legislature has obliged by forbidding the Federal Reserve to issue one directly.
+The result, on inspection, is almost comically inverted, because the 2025 GENIUS Act licenses JPMorgan and its peers to issue stablecoins backed one-for-one by US Treasuries, with a mandated kill switch allowing the issuer to freeze any wallet on instruction.
+The CBDC has been privatised, wearing the rosette of free-market innovation, and if the rebranding was warmly received, the warmth need not be read as public ignorance, since it is equally consistent with a certain institutional confidence in the decision-making process.

 Part Five

-The three complexes do not compete.
-They stack.
-And above the highest of them sits something older, richer, and considerably less photographed.
+The three complexes stack instead of competing, and above the highest of them sits something older, richer, and considerably less photographed.

-PLATE C · THE ORDER OF PRECEDENCE read top to bottom; the floor pays the rent TIER 0 · THE PRINCIPALS Old money, sovereign money The names whose photographs do not appear: Rothschild, Rockefeller, Morgan, Warburg.
-The sovereign funds of states that kept their central banks at arm's length and their oilfields off the auction floor.
-TIER I · THE BANK The Big Three · the bulge bracket · the multilaterals BlackRock, Vanguard, State Street.
+Plate C. The Order of Precedence.
+Conceptual engraved plate of a four-tier order of precedence.
+At the apex, Tier 0, the principals: old and sovereign money, the unphotographed families and funds, drawn in ink.
+Beneath them three ranked industries in descending seniority: Tier 1, the financial complex, in gold; Tier 2, the military complex, in oxblood; Tier 3, the technical complex, in navy.
+Gold arrows on the left seam show capital and instruction descending from tier to tier, while a single ink line on the right seam shows the bill travelling back up to the apex that collects it.
+PLATE C The Order of Precedence A small number of families and funds sit at the top, with three industries beneath them in descending order of seniority; as capital and instruction travel down, the bill travels up.
+0 TIER 0 · THE PRINCIPALS Old money, sovereign money The names whose photographs do not appear: Rothschild, Rockefeller, Morgan, Warburg.
+The sovereign funds of states that kept their central banks at arm’s length and their oilfields off the auction floor.
+I TIER I · THE BANK The Big Three · the bulge bracket · the multilaterals BlackRock, Vanguard, State Street.
 JPMorgan, Goldman, Citi, Morgan Stanley.
 The BIS and IMF as referees; the WEF as the press office.
-The principals' agent, paid in fees and in proxy votes.
-TIER II · THE CANNON The arms primes · the agencies · the alliance Lockheed, Raytheon, General Dynamics, Boeing, Northrop.
+The principals’ agent, paid in fees and in proxy votes.
+II TIER II · THE CANNON The arms primes · the agencies · the alliance Lockheed, Raytheon, General Dynamics, Boeing, Northrop.
 The CIA, Mossad, MI6.
 The standing means of enforcement, paid by the floor above, told what to enforce by the floor above that.
-TIER III · THE CODE Palantir · the platforms · the stablecoin rails Surveillance, programmable money, machine intelligence, digital identity.
+III TIER III · THE CODE Palantir · the platforms · the stablecoin rails Surveillance, programmable money, machine intelligence, digital identity.
 The infrastructure on which whatever comes next, irrespective of the flag flown above it, is now obliged to run.
-0 I II III the principals the bank the cannon the code orders, descending
+CAPITAL AND INSTRUCTION TRAVEL DOWN AND THE BILL TRAVELS UP

-Above the three complexes sits the passive asset-management oligopoly, which holds the top shareholder positions across very nearly every firm in each, and which coordinates not by meeting but by sharing benchmarks, sharing risk technology, and exercising in unison the quiet mechanics of proxy voting.
+Above the three complexes sits the passive asset-management oligopoly, which holds the top shareholder positions across very nearly every firm in each, and which coordinates without meetings, through shared benchmarks, shared risk technology, and the exercise, in unison, of the routine mechanics of proxy voting.
 BlackRock is first among equals for two reasons.
-The first is that it runs the risk-modelling technology on which the other two depend; the second is that since 2020 it has operated, on contract, what would in any earlier century have been called the Federal Reserve's balance sheet.
+The first is that it runs the risk-modelling technology on which the other two depend; the second is that since 2020 it has operated, on contract, what would in any earlier century have been called the Federal Reserve’s balance sheet.

 Above BlackRock sit the sovereign wealth funds.
 The line that has most often been quoted on this point belongs to Simon Dixon, delivered to Peter McCormack in January 2026: